roberthdg/FIFA-Ultimate-Team-Draft-webapp/README.md

 </p>

 After completing the draft, you can swap their positions to optimize chemistry links and get the best possible score.
-Drag and Drop can be used in desktop version, modal view available in mobile and desktop.
+Drag and Drop can be used in desktop version, modal view available on mobile and desktop versions.

 <p align="center">